exasol/hadoop-etl-udfs/README.md

 ```

 ## Using the Hadoop ETL UDFs

+The following examples assume that you have simple authentication.
+If your Hadoop requires Kerberos authentication, please refer to the [Kerberos Authentication](#kerberos-authentication) section.

 Run the following query to show the contents of the HCatalog table sample_07.
 ```sql